Narrative Archetypes/The Pyrrhic Arc

 What Kind of Story This Tells

 The Pyrrhic Arc is the archetype of the costly win and the ironic fall.
 The plot executes: the protagonist defeats the antagonist, completes the mission, solves the problem.
-But the ending rests in Pa or Ma rather than Sa', the emotional register of the outcome is tension, reversal, or sustained crisis rather than peace.
+But the ending rests in Crisis or Reversal rather than Resolution, the emotional register of the outcome is tension, reversal, or sustained crisis rather than peace.
 The protagonist may stand victorious but at a price that the audience cannot celebrate without qualification.

 Signature Moves

-The Ma-Pa axis carries very heavy combined weight, together often exceeding 40% of screen time.
+The Reversal-Crisis axis carries very heavy combined weight, together often exceeding 40% of screen time.
 The plot machinery is elaborate and works.
-Ni (climax) is present.
-Sa' (resolution) is minimal or absent.
+Climax (climax) is present.
+Resolution (resolution) is minimal or absent.
 The story ends on a note that withholds the full emotional discharge the audience has been building toward.

 Not to Be Confused With